31 Jan How Long Does Marijuana Stay in Your System?

 The blood is what is metabolized quickest.
 Once the THC enters the system, it is rapidly processed.
 Thus, residuals from marijuana linger the least amount of the time in our circulatory system.
 There is a reason why, when someone is suspect, they are asked to take a blood test on command.
 This is because the immediate blood needs to be used to determine whether or not the person was altered at the time.

-It is safe to assume that if you have landed on this article, or if you have ever gone to a doctor, you are familiar with a urine test.
+It is safe to assume that if you have landed on this article, or if you have ever gone to a doctor, you are familiar with a urine test & are trying to pass a urine test.
 When it comes to urine, this is where THC-COOH lingers longest.
 As your body works to expel the rest of the metabolites, it can take several months (depending on the volume and consistency of usage before the nil period) before it is fully untraceable.

-While most drug tests will focus specifically on THC, it is important to note that THC-COOH is fat-soluble, meaning it can make a home in your fatty tissues and linger for long after.
-While the person will experience a whopping zero alterations from the THC’s euphoria-inducing properties, they will still have traces of previous use in their system.
+While most drug testing will focus specifically on THC, it is important to note that THC-COOH is fat-soluble, meaning it can make a home in your fatty tissues and linger for long after.
+While the person will experience a whopping zero alterations from the THC’s euphoria-inducing properties, detection is possible as they will still have traces of previous use in their system.

 But to define exactly how long marijuana stays in your urine is too case-specific.
-As we mentioned before, and even more so when it comes to urine, a person’s genetic structure, metabolism, health, weight, hydration levels, age, and volume of use all contribute to how long the substance will remain in the urine.
+Depending on which test method as we mentioned before, and even more so when it comes to a urine sample, a person’s genetic structure, metabolism, health, weight, hydration levels, age, and volume of use all contribute to how long the substance will remain in the urine.

 While these are not necessarily guidelines to follow, some research has concluded that there are ‘general parameters’ when it comes to marijuana’s traceability in urine.